-- 1. Each power generating facility owner of a power generating module which is a SGU pursuant to Article 2(1)(a) and (d) shall provide at least the following data to the TSO and to the DSO to which it has a connection point: - (a) general data of the power generating module, including installed capacity and primary energy source or fuel type;

-- (b) frequency containment reserve data according to the definition and needs of the Article 173 for power generating facilities offering or providing the FCR service; - (c) frequency restoration reserve data for power generating facilities offering or providing the FRR service; - (d) replacement reserve data for power generating modules that offer or provide the RR service; - (e) protection data; - (f) reactive power control capability; - (g) capability of remote access to the circuit breaker; - (h) data necessary for performing dynamic simulation according to the provisions in Commission Regulation No [000/2015 RfG]; and - (i) voltage level and location of each power generating module. - 2.
-Each power generating facility owner of a power generating module which is a SGU in accordance with Article 2(1)(a) and (d) shall inform the TSO and the DSO to which it has a connection point, within the agreed time and not later than the first commissioning or any changes to the existing installation, about any change in the scope and the contents of the data listed in paragraph 1.
+- 1. Unless otherwise provided by the TSO, each power generating facility owner of a power generating module which is a SGU pursuant to Article 2(1)(a) connected to the distribution system shall provide at least the following data to the TSO and to the DSO to which it has a connection point: - (a) general data of the power generating module, including installed capacity and primary energy source or fuel type; - (b) FCR data according to the definition and needs of the Article 173 for power generating facilities offering or providing the FCR service; - (c) FRR data for power generating facilities offering or providing the FRR service; - (d) RR data for power generating modules that offer or provide the RR service; - (e) protection data; - (f) reactive power control capability; - (g) capability of remote access to the circuit breaker; - (h) data necessary for performing dynamic simulation according to the provisions in Commission Regulation No [000/2015 RfG]; and - (i) voltage level and location of each power generating module. - 2.
+Each power generating facility owner of a power generating module which is a SGU in accordance with Article 2(1)(a) shall inform the TSO and the DSO to which it has a connection point, within the agreed time and not later than the first commissioning or any changes to the existing installation, about any change in the scope and the contents of the data listed in paragraph 1.

-Article 49 Scheduled data exchange
+Scheduled data exchange

-Each power generating facility owner of a power generating module which is a SGU in accordance with Article 2(1)(a) and (d) shall provide the TSO and the DSO to which it has the connection point, with at least the following data:
+Unless otherwise provided by the TSO, ach power generating facility owner of a power generating module which is a SGU in accordance with Article 2(1)(a) connected to the distribution system shall provide the TSO and the DSO to which it has the connection point, with at least the following data: